m7mdharoun/heroku-node/README.md

 heroku-node
 ===========

-Code for the tutorial by @sevilayha: Deploying Node Apps to Heroku
+Code for the tutorial by @m7mdharon: Deploying Node Apps to Heroku